stavrosdro/angular-demo-app/README.md

 `"format": "npx prettier 'src/**/*.{js,jsx,ts,tsx,html,css,scss}' --write"`

-In order to run the tests you have to make a couple of chagnes into the `karma.conf.js` file (I added the 4 commented lines).
+In order to run the tests you have to make a couple of changes into the `karma.conf.js` file (I added the 4 commented lines).

 ```
 const process = require('process'); // take the process